taye000/NFTMarketPlace/README.md

 # NFTMarketPlace
-An NFT market place on polygon
+An NFT market place on polygon blockchain